sundarnagarajan/rdp-thinbook-linux/README.md

 - Weight: 1.45 kgs

 ## Other cool features:
 - Power supply is 5V/2A, so (if) you can mek your own USB cable with a compatible barrel adapter, you can charge / power it from a 2A USB wall power supply, or even a good Power Bank!
+I plan to do this, so wahct this repo for results and instructions once I do
-- TPM 2.0 - haven't played with that yet
+- TPM 2.0 - haven't played with it yet

 ## Limitations
 - RAM (2 GB) is soldered on, cannot be replaced / expanded
 - SSD (32 GB) is soldered on, cannot be replaced / expanded
+- Battery charging / charged and suspend state LED is not visible when the top is closed
+- Home, End, PgUp, PgDn keys are accessed using Fn-Arrow keys
+- No dedicated numeric keypad
+- No special keys to control screen brightness.
+BUT screen brightness applet in Ubuntu works **perfectly**

 I bought the original 14.1 inch RDP Thinbook in Nov-2016 without Windows installed, with the intention of using Linux on it (I use Linux on **EVERYTHNIG**).